Midburn/spark/docs/development/database.md

 #### MySql configuration in Spark project

+The default configuration should get you started without additional configurations.

 If you are **not** using a simple local server configuration, edit your .env file and set the relevant settings to match your database (If you don't have an .env file, duplicate .env-example).

+.env file:

 ```
 SPARK_DB_CLIENT=mysql